Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 While at first glance the streets of Taipei may not seem so bike friendly, you will soon notice the signature orange and yellow bikes (made by local manufacturer Giant) everywhere.

-There are hundreds of drop-off points for the bikes, often around MRT stations in Taipei and New Taipei City, and it only costs NT10 to rent a bike for 30 minutes.
+There are hundreds of drop-off points for the bikes, often around MRT stations in Taipei and New Taipei City, and then rental prices are extremely reasonable.

 One of my favorite rides is to rent a bike at Yuanshan station (see #23 below), riding past the Taipei Fine Arts Museum and Lin An Tai Historical Home to reach the Dajia Riverside Park, continuing to Raohe Night Market and the Songshan Ciyou Temple.
 Cycling along the river around the northern stops of the Danshui MRT line is another popular option.